Skip to content

 IP forwarding is implemented at cluster node level by modifying both iptables FORWARD chain and IP forwarding sysctl parameters.

-• If forwarding is enabled(default) then system administrators need to set following sysctl parameters.
+If forwarding is enabled(default) and it is desired to allow forwarding for traffic on unmanaged ovn-kubernetes interfaces, then system administrators need to set the following sysctl parameters on the desired interfaces or globally.
+OVN-Kubernetes already sets sysctl forwarding for interfaces it manages, such as the ovn-k8s-mp0 interface and the shared gateway bridge interface.
 An operator can be built to manage forwarding sysctl parameters based on forwarding mode.
 No extra iptables rules are added by OVN-Kubernetes to FORWARD chain while using this IP forwarding mode.

 net.ipv4.ip_forward=1

-• IP forwarding can be disabled either by setting disable-forwarding command line option to true while starting ovnkube or by setting disable-forwarding to true in config file.
-If forwarding is disabled then system administrators need to set following sysctl parameters to stop routing other IP traffic.
-An operator can be built to manage forwarding sysctl parameters based on forwarding mode.
+IP forwarding can be disabled either by setting disable-forwarding command line option to true while starting ovnkube or by setting disable-forwarding to true in config file.
+If forwarding is disabled the default policy for the FORWARD iptables chain is set as DROP and system administrators can add use-case specific ACCEPT rules.

 When IP forwarding is disabled, following sysctl parameters are modified by OVN-Kubernetes to allow forwarding Kubernetes related traffic on OVN-Kubernetes managed bridge interfaces and management port interface.